lanl-aea/waves/docs/tutorial_00_scons.rst

 name. :ref:`tutorial_geometry` will introduce the first target alias, which will then populate the project help message displayed by the ``scons -h`` command option.

-For convenience and to match the style of vanilla SCons configuration files, we previously added the ``ProjectHelp`` method to the construction environment using `SCons AddMethod`_.
-This new method points to the :meth:`waves.scons_extensions.project_help_message` function, which wraps two common calls to `SCons Help`_ that will append the following to the project help message accessed by ``scons -h``:
+We previously added the ``ProjectHelp`` method to the construction environment using :class:`waves.scons_extensions.WAVESEnvironment`.
+This method points to which wraps two common calls to `SCons Help`_ that will append the following to the project help message accessed by ``scons -h``:

 * the command-line build options
 * the default target list
 * the project alias list

-The help message recovers targets and aliases from the construction environment, so the :meth:`waves.scons_extensions.project_help_message` call must come after all ``SConscript`` and ``Alias`` method calls.
-Generally, it's best to simply call :meth:`waves.scons_extensions.project_help_message` as the final line in your project configuration.
+The help message recovers targets and aliases from the construction environment, so the ``env.ProjectHelp`` call must come after all ``SConscript`` and ``Alias`` method calls.
+Generally, it's best to simply call this method as the final line in your project configuration.

-:ref:`tutorial_solverprep` will introduce another method added to the construction environment with this same feature.
-For extensions to SCons that are not strictly builders, we will use the ``AddMethod`` style throughout the tutorials;
-however, it is still possible to call these functions directly.

 .. note::